 You may guess whether you have a good credit-based insurance score if you’ve checked your credit report recently.
 But this will only be a guess.

 If you’re in the market for a new policy, guessing your insurance costs based on credit scores you’ve generated in the past won’t be an accurate gauge of what you’ll end up paying.

-For that, you’ll have to check with one of the major credit agencies or a service like CreditKarma.
+For that, you’ll have to check with one of the major credit agencies or an online service that provides your credit score.